mwcz/clayto-hugo/content/posts/066 - rust raytracer 2/index.md

 ## IT WENT...

 The process of targeting WebAssembly went well, overall.
-The most interesting stories from the journey were:
+These were the highlights of the journey.

+ - Crate refactoring to support a CLI and WebAssembly module.

+ - Distributing highly-visual WebAssembly modules using Web Workers and Web Components.

  - A staggering performance degradation caused by millions of excessive wasm-to-js calls.

  - A Rust implementation of a blazing-fast random number generator.

- - Distributing highly-visual WebAssembly modules using Web Workers and Web Components.

  - Comparing native performance measurements with WebAssembly.